matteodelabre/mongoose-beautiful-unique-validation/README.md

 ## Supported versions

-The latest version of the module supports all of the following Node.js versions.
+The latest version of this module supports all of the following Node.js versions.
-If you find a bug while using one of the these versions, you can [fill a bug report](https://github.com/matteodelabre/mongoose-beautiful-unique-validation/issues/new) and we will take care of it as soon as possible!
+If you find a bug while using one of these versions, you can [fill a bug report](https://github.com/matteodelabre/mongoose-beautiful-unique-validation/issues/new) and we will take care of it as soon as possible!